andreasdelabie/init-film/README.md

 ## Installation:
 ### Method 1 (from PyPi):
-Use `pip install init-film` in a terminal to install the latest version of init-film.
+Use `pip install init-film` to install the latest version of init-film.

 ### Method 2 (from source):
 [Watch YouTube tutorial](https://www.youtube.com/watch?v=oiKy_RU5WHE)
-1. Download the repo by using `git clone https://github.com/andreasdelabie/init-film` in a terminal or download the zip folder from the [releases](https://github.com/andreasdelabie/init-film/releases).
+1. Download the repo by using `git clone https://github.com/andreasdelabie/init-film` or download the zip folder from the [releases](https://github.com/andreasdelabie/init-film/releases).
 2. Navigate to the folder by using `cd [path to folder]` or using a file explorer.
 3. Use `pip install .` to install the script.

+### Method 3 (for externally managed environments):
+1. Install [pipx](https://github.com/pypa/pipx) (follow instructions for your OS).
+2. Use `pipx install init-film` to install the latest version of init-film.
+3. Use `pipx ensurepath` to add `~/.local/bin` to `PATH`.

 ## Usage:
 ### Basic usage: